airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 numbers a screen at a time.

 When dealing with functions, you can also break on the function names.
-For example, in the factorial program in [???](#functionschapter), we could set a breakpoint for the factorial function by typing in `break factorial`.
-This will cause the debugger to break immediately after the function call and the function setup (it skips the pushing of EBP-INDEXED and the copying of ESP-INDEXED).
+For example, in the factorial program in [Chapter 4.
+All About Functions](#chapter-4-all-about-functions), we could set a breakpoint for the factorial function by typing in `break factorial`.
+This will cause the debugger to break immediately after the function call and the function setup (it skips the pushing of *%ebp* and the copying of *%esp*).

 When stepping through code, you often don't want to have to step through every instruction of every function.
 Well-tested functions are usually a